Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce RTX 3080 12 GB, in theory, should perform much faster than the GeForce GTX 650 overall. (explain)
+Memory BandwidthIn theory, the GeForce RTX 3080 12 GB is 1068% faster than the GeForce GTX 650 overall, because of its greater bandwidth. (explain)

-Texel RateThe GeForce RTX 3080 12 GB should be quite a bit (about 942%) more effective at texture filtering than the GeForce GTX 650. (explain)
+Texel RateThe GeForce RTX 3080 12 GB will be a lot (more or less 942%) more effective at anisotropic filtering than the GeForce GTX 650. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison